dbt-labs/docs.getdbt.com/website/blog/2023-12-15-serverless-free-tier-data-stack-with-dlt-and-dbt-core.md

 Unfortunately, there are way fewer properties than ads - it seems many real estate companies re-post the same ad that others do, with intentionally different data and often misleading bits of info.
 The real estate agencies do this so the interested parties reach out to them for clarification, and from there they can start a sales process.
 At the same time, the website with the ads is incentivised to allow this to continue as they get paid per ad, not per property.

-So it seems if I want to collect some information I will need to
+So it seems if I want to have reliable information on the state of the market I will need to

 - Grab the data and historize it
 - Deduplicate existing listings